I enjoy using pumpkin in my cooking for its unique flavor and nutritional benefits. This post provides an easy recipe to make homemade pumpkin puree.

 How to make easy homemade pumpkin puree?

 Wash the pumpkin with soap and water, then slice it in half.
-Use a sharp knife to cut into the middle carefully.
+Carefully cut a sharp knife into the middle.

 Remove all the pumpkin seeds with a spoon and save them in a bowl for roasting later.
 Choose your preferred cooking method.

 Steam.
-To steam a pumpkin for puree, cut it into manageable pieces.
+Cut a pumpkin into manageable pieces to steam for puree.
 Next, place the pumpkin pieces in a steamer basket over a pot of boiling water.
-Cover the pot with a lid and allow the pumpkin to steam for 15-20 minutes or until it is soft enough to mash with a fork easily.
+Cover the pot with a lid and allow the pumpkin to steam for 15-20 minutes, or until it is soft enough to mash with a fork easily.

 Boil.
 To make homemade pumpkin puree, cut the pumpkin into small pieces and remove the skin.
 Next, place the pumpkin pieces in a pot of water and bring to a boil.
 Boil until the pumpkin is soft, and then remove from heat.
 Drain any excess water.

 Allow the pumpkin to cool after baking, steaming, or boiling.
-Then, scoop the flesh out and blend it, or use a food processor (affiliate link).
+Then, scoop the flesh out and blend it, or use a food processor.

-I think the best way to make pumpkin puree is by roasting the pumpkin in the oven.
-This method is convenient because it requires minimal attention – simply put the pumpkin in the oven and let it roast to perfection.
+I think the best way to make pumpkin puree is to roast the pumpkin in the oven.
+This method is convenient because it requires minimal attention—simply put the pumpkin in the oven and let it roast to perfection.

 What does homemade pumpkin puree taste like?